AlgoInstructionStrategy

 sym / ticker | No | Symbol this config applies to (used with override) |

-override | No | If true and sym is set, auto-applies to all signals for that symbol |
+override | No | If true and sym is set, auto-applies to all signals for that symbol.
+If true and sym is empty, sets the global default for all symbols without one. |

 algo_params | Yes | Execution config (same semicolon or JSON format as inline) |